Igor Dodon: Personal life

 Dodon married Galina Dodon in 1999 and together they have three children: Bogdan, Vlad, and Nicolae.
 His oldest son, Vlad, is a passionate player of water polo.
 His brother Aleksander is a co-owner alongside Igor Chaika (son of Yuri Chaika, Prosecutor General of Russia) of the Industrial Ecological Operator company which deals with waste.

 Aside from his native Romanian (which he considers Moldovan), he also speaks Russian, French, and English.
-However, he has only used the latter two in public speeches.
+However, he has only used the former two in public speeches.
 He is considered to be good friends with Colonel General Victor Gaiciuc, who is currently one of his advisers.
 Dodon had proposed Gaiciuc for the position of defense minister after rejecting Eugen Sturza's candidacy.
 He is a supporter of the Union of Officers of Moldova, where he holds the honorary rank of Major of the Reserve.

 On 9 September 2018, Dodon was involved in a car accident on the Chișinău-Călărași highway.
 Although Dodon wasn't injured himself, his mother and his middle son Nicolae sustained serious injuries.